bionoren/BandwidthWars/README.md

 The following commands are of "global scope"

 * Hello - this command is used at the beginning (and only then) of the connection to indicate which bot is playing.
 This command is free.
+The command specifies the resource threshold for mining responses.
+Currently, the threshold cannot be changed.
 * Count resource - returns the player's holdings in the specified resource.
 This consumes 2 bandwidths (one for send and one for receive)
 * Message - this sends a message to all the other players.
 The format of the message is unspecified.
 This command is free.
 * Bye - this message signals your intent to disconnect.
 Using this message is optional but can resolve a race condition in receiving special messages.